aj-michael/ajmichael.net/about.md

 Occasionally I respond to emails at adam@ajmichael.net.

-Currently 90% of my time is going to my senior capstone project at Rose-Hulman, [thepathfinder.xyz](https://thepathfinder.xyz).
+I spend a lot of time writing mediocre code on [github](https://github.com/aj-michael).
+Currently 90% of my time is going to my senior capstone project, [thepathfinder.xyz](https://thepathfinder.xyz).